wbrakowski/AL-Navigator/README.md

 # al-navigator README

-Create variables in an easy way and navigate through al files with awesome shortcuts.
+Create variables like a boss and navigate through al files with awesome shortcuts.

 ## Features